cmu-sei/juneberry/docker/vignette1/README.md

 To properly build this image we need to prepare a context directory containing:

 * dataroot/cifar-10-batches-py/ - Unzip the tar.gz from above
-* juneberry.ini - copy the one from this directory
 * juneberry/ - a clone of the repo modified/pruned as desired, consider --depth 1
 * juneberry/setup.py - A copy of the stripped down setup.py from this directory.